KZRV

 KZRV (96.7 FM, "96-7 The River") is a radio station in St. Cloud, Minnesota licensed to Sartell, Minnesota by the Federal Communications Commission (FCC), airing a classic hits format.
 The station is owned by Townsquare Media.
 The station's studios, along with Townsquare's other St. Cloud stations, are located at 640 Lincoln Avenue SE, on St. Cloud's east side.

 History

 Star 96.7/KISS 96

-The station aired a contemporary hit radio (Top 40) format as "Kiss 96" (KKSR) from July 2000 until September 2007, and a light AC (lite) format known as "Star 96.7" from its sign-on in 1988 to July 2000.
+The station aired an adult contemporary format known as "Star 96.7" from its sign-on in 1988 to July 2000 and then from July 2000 until September 2007 they aired a contemporary hit radio (Top 40) format as "Kiss 96" (KKSR).